eboileau/gear_lamp/README.md

 - Install diffxpy: for now, we did not do anything.
 We should probably follow the same fix by `sudo pip3 install git+https://github.com/adkinsrs/diffxpy.git@b2ebeb0fb7c6c215d51264cd258edf9d013ff021`.

+- What is the order of precedence of Apache config?
+Setting `DocumentRoot /var/www` in custom config is not enough, we have to modify it in the
+`000-default.conf`, and restart the server.
+TODO: Fix this.